andyburke/metalsmith-pathnames/README.md

 - `pattern` is the file glob to match for files to add path/filename
 - `index` is the file glob mathing your index to be stripped from the path
 - `base` is an optional base directory to add
+- `replacements` is an optional array of RegExp/replacement pairs

 ## License